 How do know what foods are good for us?

 Learn to read a nutrition label

-Most of the good stuff won’t HAVE nutrition labels (meat, fruits, and vegetables).
+Most of the good stuff won’t have nutrition labels (meat, fruits, and vegetables).
 If you happen to be shopping for things in boxes and bags, make sure you take 30 seconds to actually read the nutrition label.
 It’s amazing what they’ll hide in food these days!

-These are the important things you need to know:
+These are the important things to know: